ThePoetCoder/safexl/README.md

 * [Loading addins when Excel is instantiated programmatically](https://stackoverflow.com/questions/213375/loading-addins-when-excel-is-instantiated-programmatically)
 * [AutoFilter method of Range class failed (Dispatch vs EnsureDispatch)](https://stackoverflow.com/questions/22930751/autofilter-method-of-range-class-failed-dispatch-vs-ensuredispatch)

-My experience with automating Excel using pywin32 lead me to create `safexl`, a pywin32 wrapper centered around easier use and automated cleanup of Excel Application COM objects in Python.
+My experience with automating Excel using pywin32 led me to create `safexl`, a pywin32 wrapper centered around easier use and automated cleanup of Excel Application COM objects in Python.
 The main functionality of this package is a context-managed `application` generator that you can use inside a `with` block, built with some pywin32 best practices in place and a few psutil tools focused on working with Excel.